 History of Purandar Fort

-My historical significance is also very intriguing as I came into existence as long as in the 13th century.
-There were some walls and bastions built around me in the 14th century by the Bahamani Sultans.
-I felt very happy when the great Maratha ruler Shivaji established control over me in 1646 A.D.
-However, the mighty Mughals besieged me in 1665 A.D. and took control over me.
-Shivaji recaptured me in 1670 A.D.
+The historical significance of Purandar Fort is very intriguing as it came into existence as long as in the 13th century.
+There were some walls and bastions built around the fort in the 14th century by the Bahamani Sultans.
+The great Maratha ruler Shivaji Maharaj established control over the Purandar Fort in 1646 A.D.
+However, the mighty Mughals besieged it in 1665 A.D. and took control over the Fort.
+Shivaji Maharaj then recaptured the Purandar Fort in 1670 A.D.

-The tourists love to trek to come in my abode.
-The best part is that the trekking is not so difficult and it takes only a couple of hours to reach me.
+The tourists love to trek to Purandar.
+The best part is that the trekking is not so difficult and it takes only a couple of hours to reach Purandar Fort.
 This is a fun time for the trekkers as they experience some of the adventurous moments while trekking.
-Once they reach at the top of me they get stunning views of the surrounding areas including the forts of Raireshwar, Torna, and Rajgad.
+Once they reach the top of the Purandar Fort, they get stunning views of the surrounding areas including the forts of Raireshwar, Torna, and Rajgad.